Halfway To Nowhere (With The Engine Stalled)

 By, apparently, doing next to everything else under the sun.

 “Like, I know it’s not exactly healthy, but at least it’s not heroin, yanno?”
 Nick said casually one time in early summer, lacing a joint with ketamine and rolling like he did it for a living.
-Kohao nodded like harm reduction meant anything to him and inspected the Rorschach-like staining on the tinfoil he’d just finished smoking a crack rock to nothing off of.
+Kato nodded like harm reduction meant anything to him and inspected the Rorschach-like staining on the tinfoil he’d just finished smoking a crack rock to nothing off of.
 He decided he should buy a pipe.

 “Yeah, sounds reasonable.
 You’re a fucking logician as hell, Nick.”